jackcannon/swiss-node/README.md

 > __Note:__ A `ColrFn` - so can be used as a function, or chained with more colours/styles

+> __Warning:__ May not be visible in some terminals, depending on the colour settings

 |  #   | Parameter Name | Required | Type       |
 |:----:|:---------------|:---------|:-----------|
 | *0…* | `text`         | **Yes**  | `string[]` |